 Day 3, Oct 30 – Stocks, Rendering, Testa & 1st Salting

 As any chef knows, it’s the stocks and rendering of the secondary by-products of using whole animals that separates the amateur from the professional.
 We learn how to render lard, and begin curing in salt.

 We will end our third day, Halloween Night, with Local Smoke Friday, an All You Can Eat Pulled Pork extravaganza!
 This event is a wonderful opportunity to meet the local farming community, as well as relish in deliciously prepared, homestyle food.
 You will have the opportunity to enjoy live country music, delicious local beer, and local pork smoked all day.
-This is a family friendly event, and the perfect way to enjoy Halloween with the Martha’s Vineyard community!
+This is a family friendly event!

 Part of the final two days of work that will review the classic recipes of a wide variety of salumi.
 Including, fresh & fermented sausage, Country Pate, Rillettes & more!
 We will demonstrate how to best prepare these items and reveal techniques that will enhance your curing and processing at home and at the restaurant.
 We will begin to put together our menu for the grand gala dinner, addressing the costs of cured meats and fresh and balance of flavors and techniques.

 Our final day is culminated with two excellent events.
 The first is our local farm tours.
 Jan Buhrman will lead the group in exploring local farms committed to raising heritage breed pigs.
 Heritage pigs are an important part of keeping alive historic local agricultural traditions, to which many Martha’s Vineyard Farmers are dedicated.
 Participants will also get the chance to see some of the harvest that will be highlighted in Saturday Night’s Heritage Pig Gala!